maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/GraphDimension.md

 ### "FlatCausalDiamondRelationProbability"

 Uses the Myrheim-Meyer dimension estimation algorithm.
-This method is based on (Causal Set Theory)[https://en.wikipedia.org/wiki/Causal_sets], an approach to quantum gravity which, much like the Wolfram Model, describes spacetime not as a continuum but as a large collection of discrete points endowed with a causal partial order of the form *x* ≺ *y*, i.e. "*x* is to the past of *y*."
+This method is based on [Causal Set Theory](https://en.wikipedia.org/wiki/Causal_sets), an approach to quantum gravity which, much like the Wolfram Model, describes spacetime not as a continuum but as a large collection of discrete points endowed with a causal partial order of the form *x* ≺ *y*, i.e. "*x* is to the past of *y*."
 A causal set then contains a finite set of causal relations following this partial order in spacetime.